Mark Sisco, M.D.

 • Finally, think candidly about your own personality and what role your body plays in shaping how you feel about yourself and your role in the world.
 Consider how you will feel if you have surgery and your symptoms do not resolve.
 What then?

 More often than not, I find myself spending a fair amount of time trying to reassure women about their implants because that’s what I think many of them need.
 But I am also quick to acknowledge that for some, removal is clearly the right answer.
 When the decision about whether to have surgery is based on a candid conversation, it usually turns out to be the right one.
-You can see some of my patients’ breast implant removal before and after pictures on our photo gallery page.

 Leave a Reply